Jason-Merrone/IDEA-Survey-Qualitative-Analysis-Tool/High-Level Design Document.md

 ## **5. API Interactions**

 - **Login API**: Authentication will be handled via the USU SSO system, with the API facilitating secure login sessions for professors and department heads.
-- **Upload API**: Professors will upload PDF versions of IDEA reports via the frontend, which will be managed by an API that sends the reports to the backend for storage and processing.
 - **Summarization API**: The AI engine will be accessed via an external API that processes the feedback data and returns summarized reports.
 The API will handle both text processing and custom queries.
 - **Download API**: Professors will download the summarized reports in various formats (PDF, CSV, DOCX) through an API endpoint, ensuring ease of use and accessibility.